 - All video recording and photography of any kind is PROHIBITED!!
 This is put in place to protect choreography and costumes of all studios.
 Failure to comply, could result in the disqualification of the routine.
 Epic staff reserves the right to remove the media being used or those using it from the event.

-- A professional photography and videographer will be available at most venues for dancers/performers to purchase their own photos and videos.
+- A professional photographer and videographer will be available at most venues for dancers/performers to purchase their own photos and videos.

 - Speed control will not be adjusted by Epic staff.

 - No additional sound equipment or microphones may be used or connected to the Epic sound system.

 - It is advisable for all routines to have an additional backup for music.
 We accept iPads, flash drives, phones, and tablets.
 NO CD’S.

-- All music must be labeled with studio name, entry number and song title.
+- All backup music must be labeled with studio name, entry number and song title.

 - No tap sounds are allowed in the music for entries entered in the Tap category.

 - Diamond 294-290